fedorenchik/PlanetVim/TASKS.md

 ### PV-023 · P1 · Finish onboarding, built-in help, and contributor guidance

-- [ ] Write installation/update/uninstall/recovery instructions, quickstart,
+- [x] Write installation/update/uninstall/recovery instructions, quickstart,
   editing-mode/keybinding guide, customization precedence, prerequisites, and troubleshooting.
 Add `:help planetvim`, current screenshots, and working project walkthroughs.
 Document tests, architecture, and how to add an integration.

 Done when: a new user can complete the definition-of-complete journey using only the docs.
 README menu names match the actual UI.
-Empty Vim/Kernel/Godot sections are completed or clearly identified as pending scope under **PV-009**.
+Vim/Kernel/Godot workflows have instructions and prerequisites matching their enabled actions under **PV-009**.
 Bug reports can include a sanitized health report and exact distribution version.

 ### PV-024 · P1 · Validate and publish a defined release

-- [ ] Have the project owner choose the first-party license; retain third-party attribution.
+- [x] Have the project owner choose the first-party license; retain third-party attribution.
 Establish version/tag/changelog conventions and release packaging.
-  Run the supported-workflow acceptance matrix after preceding tasks are complete.
+- [ ] Complete the supported-workflow acceptance matrix and publish the defined release after preceding tasks and public-release gates are complete.

+Implemented: the owner selected MIT, version `0.1.0-rc.1` and changelog conventions are established, and reproducible archives include upstream notices and an exact source/checksum manifest.
+Local installation and GUI checks are recorded in [ACCEPTANCE.md](docs/ACCEPTANCE.md).
+Publication, hosted CI, native Windows desktop acceptance, and the remaining upstream attribution review have not been completed.

 Done when: a release candidate installs from its published artifact, passes CI and a recorded real-GVim GUI run, supports every feature it claims, and has no open